-If you've found yourself asking “which microphone should I buy?”, this extensive resource is for you.
-Though I will not be offering any specific recommendations, I have included links to check out certain microphones types at some of my favourite affiliated retailers.
+If you've found yourself asking, “Which microphone should I buy?” this extensive resource is for you.
+Though I will not be offering any specific recommendations, I have included links to check out certain microphone types at some of my favourite affiliated retailers.

 With that, let's get into this comprehensive microphone buyer's guide to help you in your next microphone purchase!

 • Top 11 Best Microphone Brands You Should Know And Use